Ryzee119/Peanut-GB/port/xbox/README.md

 ```
 Compiled xbe can be found in `Peanut-GB/port/xbox/bin/`

-It is currently hard coded to look for `rom.gb` within `Peanut-GB/Roms/`.
+It is currently hard coded to look for Roms within `Peanut-GB/Roms/`.

 Save files will be saved to `Peanut-GB/Saves/*.sav`